astrobit/physconst/README.md

 1. Figure out where your LaTeX local package documentation is installed.
 1. Delete the directory named `physunits` in that location.
 1. Run `texhash` or the equivalent to let LaTeX know the package is gone.

+# Creating distributions

+## Linux / max
+To create a disribution on linux (or mac?)
+1. Build the package as described above.
+1. `make dist` to generate the distributable tarball and zip file

+## Windows or if make doesn't work
+1. Build the package as described above.
+1. Create a directory named `physunits`
+1. Copy `physunits.ins`, `physunits.dtx`, `physunits.pdf`, and `CHANGELOG.md` into the directory
+1. Copy `README.dist.md` into the directory as `README.md`
+1. Copy `makefile.dist` into the directory as `makefile`
+1. Create a `.zip` file from the directory.